AkshayS80/LGMVIP-Web/README.md

 ## Tools and Technologies
 This Project was built using :
-  * Languages : HTML, CSS, Javascript
+  * Languages : HTML, CSS, Javascript,ReactJs
   * IDE : VSCode